 Make sure you visit the Service Park and see what happens there.
 Ask questions about the types of cars that interest you most.
 Rallying is a very social sport and people are always open and friendly and happy to share their experience, design ideas, vehicle specifications and passion about the sport.

 Check out the media days – ask to get a free ride.
-Rounds of the NSWRC provide a Media Day to expose the event to the local media and VIP guests.
+Some rounds of the NSWRC provide a Media Day to expose the event to the local media and VIP guests.
 A short special stage is provided to give the guests the “rally experience” at pace through the forest.
 Most events have a small number of invitations to allow prospective competitors to have a ride and experience the thrill of the sport.
 Contact the organisers (via their event page) to request an invitation.

 Event organisers are always looking for extra volunteers to help them with running the event.
 The obligations of an event official are usually minimal, and can range from manning a road closure, spectator point or time control point.
 As an official, you’ll get either your own private spectator point, or the opportunity to get right up close to the cars, crews and workings of a rally stage.
 To express your interest in officiating at an event, check out the information on volunteering.